I hope you're sitting comfortably, this is a mammoth Marc Almond post...

 Since my 2022 post, I've pretty much filled the gaps in my Marc Almond collection, up to and including the current album, so recreating the setlist was mostly straightforward.
 There were a few challenges, however.

-Likewise, I don't believe that there's a studio version of What Makes A Man A Man, but a live version was released as a single and on the album 12 Years Of Tears in 1992, which is what features here.
+Likewise, I don't believe that there's a studio version of What Makes A Man A Man, but the live version featured here was released as a single and on the album 12 Years Of Tears in 1992.

 As mentioned above, Gloomy Sunday appeared on the Marc & The Mambas album Torment And Toreros as a medley with an original song (Narcissus) and another cover (Vision by Peter Hammill).
 The medley runs to nearly 12 minutes so I've carefully edited the relevant section, retaining the Dream Lover intro.